 Your prospects are looking for that competitive advantage—the reason to choose you.
 To determine your value, know your niche.
-What problem are they experiencing only you can solve?
-Once you recognize your value, creating quality content your audience wants becomes a lot easier.
+What problem are they experiencing, that only you can solve?
+Once you recognize your importance, creating quality content that your audience wants to read becomes a lot easier.

 2. Consider Your Customers

 Question: Who are you creating content for?

 Answer: Living, Breathing, Unique People.